thecodingmachine/splash-router/README.md

 What is Splash?
 ---------------

 Splash is a PHP router.
-It takes an HTTP request and dispatches it to the appropriate container.
+It takes an HTTP request and dispatches it to the appropriate controller.

 - Splash is [PSR-7 compatible](http://www.php-fig.org/psr/psr-7/)
 - It uses PSR-7 middlewares